Discover the BEST time to visit Florence Italy! Learn which months offer the perfect mix of fewer crowds and good weather to make your trip a success!

 Spring is also the best time to go to Florence with lower crowds than summer and good weather.
 The chance of rain will typically be lower this time of year as opposed to fall.
 This is my second favorite time to visit Italy and comes after the fall season.

-Late March to mid April is the sweet spot in spring with very few crowds and good hotel deals.
-The weather will require a coat as highs will just reach the high 50s but it's perfectly pleasant for runs along the river and touring the city by foot as long as you dress appropriately.
-Pack an umbrella and dress in layers as it can warm up quite a bit if you're in the sun.
+Late March to mid-April is the sweet spot in spring with fewer crowds and good hotel deals.
+The weather will require a coat as highs reach the high 50s but it's perfectly pleasant for runs along the river and touring the city by foot as long as you dress appropriately.

 Late April and May bring more sunshine and more tourists.
-Try to end your trip by mid May as Florence becomes packed and much of the charm is lost with shoulder to shoulder crowds.
+Try to end your trip by mid-May as Florence becomes packed and much of the charm is lost with shoulder-to-shoulder crowds.

 Winter in Florence - December through February